Karel Gott: Early career

 In 1958, he was an unsuccessful participant in an amateur singing contest in the Prague Slavonic House, entitled "Looking for New Talent", but succeeded in obtaining his first performance slots at the Vltava Prague Cafe that same year.

 In 1960, he decided to become a professional singer.
-He studied opera at the Prague Conservatory under Konstantin Karenin, a student of the Russian bassist Feodor Chaliapin.
+He studied opera at the Prague Conservatory under Konstantin Karenin, a student of the Russian bass Feodor Chaliapin.
 Knowing of Gott's interest in current musical trends, Karenin instructed him not only in classical Italian pieces but also in popular music.
 Around this time Gott travelled abroad (to Poland) for the first time, with the Czechoslovak Radio Jazz Orchestra, conducted by Karel Krautgartner.

 In 1962, Gott released his first single with Supraphon, a duet with the jazz singer, Vlasta Průchová entitled Až nám bude dvakrát tolik (When we are twice as old).
 That year Gott appeared in the first Zlatý slavík (Golden Nightingale) national poll, placing 49th with three votes.
 Shortly afterwards, in 1963, Gott left the conservatory to continue with private singing lessons until 1966.

 In 1963 Gott was offered a place at the recently founded Semafor Theater, which was at the forefront of the emerging Czechoslovak pop music scene, his first significant experience of stage performance.
 In the same year, he released his first solo single, a Czech recording of Henry Mancini's Moon River, followed by his song Oči sněhem zaváté (Snowdrift Eyes), which became the year's best-selling record.
 Shortly afterwards, Gott received the first of forty-two Zlatý slavík awards, given to the most popular artist of the year.

 Gott established the Apollo Theater in 1965, along with two colleagues from Semafor: Jiří and Ladislav Štaidl.
 At this point, he was already well known to the public, appearing in the programs Pilgrimage for Two and Evening Prayer while building a repertoire with his own orchestra.
 He began composing his own songs, and toured Czechoslovakia and abroad with the Apollo Theater.
 That year, he released his first album, Karel Gott Sings with Supraphon, followed by an English export album titled The Golden Voice of Prague (Artia-Supraphon).

 In 1967, Gott performed at Midem, the music industry trade fair in Cannes, France, where the applause was measured during every concert.
 Gott's performance surprised observers by reaching a level of 54 (compared to 58 for Tom Jones).
 Following this event, Gott signed a contract with the Polydor/Deutsche Grammophon Gesellschaft record company, renewing it several times until it became a life contract in 1997.
 Between 1967 and 2000, Polydor released over 125 albums and 72 singles for Karel Gott in German-speaking countries.
 Gott represented Austria in the Eurovision Song Contest 1968 with the song Tausend Fenster, finishing in 13th place.
-In the same year, Gott spent six months performing nightly at the New Frontier Hotel and Casino in Las Vegas.
+In the same year, he spent six months performing nightly at the New Frontier Hotel and Casino in Las Vegas.